realworldocaml/book/book/platform/README.md

 If you prefer not to modify your shell configuration, then you can also invoke the build commands via `opam exec` to modify the path for the subcommand.
 This is exactly what the various targets in the `Makefile` do.

+## The dune build system

+Now that we've got our basic package management environment setup, we'll look at how to build our code.
-The build tool of choice for new projects in OCaml is the `dune` build system.
-Let's check that it's available for you in your environment.
+We've already had a glimpse of the `dune` build tool back in [Files Modules And Programs](files-modules-and-programs.html#files-modules-and-programs){data-type=xref}.
+Let's check that it's available in your environment after the opam invocations above:

 ```sh dir=examples/correct/hello-world,unset-INSIDE_DUNE
 $ dune --version
 2.9.0
 ```

-The dune build system is driven by a set of `dune` files present in the project directories which define the structure of the various OCaml modules.
-The root directory of a project has a `dune-project` file that defines the project metadata.
+The root directory of an OCaml project built by dune has a `dune-project` file that defines the project metadata.

 ```scheme
 (lang dune 2.0)